asuryoprabowo/asuryoprabowo.github.io/_pages/about.md

 <h2> Greetings! </h2>

-I recently earned my PhD from the University of Maryland and previously completed my MPP from the University of Chicago.
-This summer, I will be joining Cornell University for a postdoc.
+I recently earned my PhD from the University of Maryland and will be joining Cornell University for a postdoc this summer.

 Through research, I aspire to bridge two fields within public policy: sustainability and public budgeting.
 My [dissertation](https://drum.lib.umd.edu/items/f13a8fd1-29b3-4794-bb0f-bf9caaf5f483) studies how environmental shocks like flooding and hurricanes affect state governments' finances, and what actions governments should take to maintain fiscal resilience and sustainability.